[Sticky] What is the difference between manual testing and automation testing in QA?

 -

-Latest Post: What are the common challenges faced in Selenium automation for single-page applications (SPAs)?
-Our newest member: mybookprinter Recent Posts Unread Posts Tags
+Latest Post: Get Ahead in Tech with Salesforce Software Certification Our newest member: rollyhazel Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts